 As you do this minimal cleanup, pull any weeds and refresh mulch (or apply if you never got to it – yes, it happens…).
 Mulch can be a garden compost, wood chips, pine needles, or even leaves IF you chop them first by running a mower over them.
 Otherwise the leaves can smother the tender plants as they try to emerge next spring.

-The other thing to think about is bulbs.
-If you want spring blooms from crocus, daffodils, or tulips, now through the fall (before the ground freezes) is the time to plant them.
+The other thing to think about is planting bulbs for spring blooms from crocus, daffodils, or tulips.
 If you grow dahlias or gladiolas, you may want to dig them up to store to make sure they make it through the freeze.
 Or you can be like me and just treat them like annuals and if they make it through winter is a wonderful surprise!

 You can also divide plants like daylilies and hostas and prune evergreens – if you’d like.